JackDoesntWaste/water/README.md

 ```
 Result = resultMop + resultWMachine + resultGarden + resultDishwasher + resultHand + resultTeeth + resultBath + resultShower;
 ```
-and at this result are subtracted 700 liters of water (the necessary amount for persons setted by the World Health Organization) to show in tubs the water wasted.
+and at this result are subtracted 700 liters of water (the necessary amount for persons setted by the World Health Organization) to show the amount wasted.
+Every 100 liters of water wasted is represented by a tub.
 ```
 var WaterWaste =Math.round(Result - 700, 1);
 ```